swiftlang/swift-evolution/proposals/nnnn-binaryinteger-iseven-isodd-isdivisible.md

     @inlinable
     /// A Boolean value indicating whether this value is even.
     ///
-    /// An integer is even if it is divisible by two. public var isEven: Bool {
+    /// An integer is even if it is a multiple of two. public var isEven: Bool {
-        return isDivisible(by: 2)
+        return isMultiple(of: 2)
     }

     @inlinable
     /// A Boolean value indicating whether this value is odd.
     ///
-    /// An integer is odd if it is not divisible by two. public var isOdd: Bool {
+    /// An integer is odd if it is not a multiple of two. public var isOdd: Bool {
-        return !isDivisible(by: 2)
+        return !isEven
     }

     @inlinable
-    /// Returns a Boolean value that indicates whether the integer is divisible
+    /// Returns a Boolean value that indicates whether the integer is a
-    /// by another integer.
+    /// multiple of another integer.
     ///
-    /// A number is divisible by another number if it is capable of being divided
-    /// by the other number without a remainder.
+    /// For two integers a and b, b is a multiple of a if b = na for some integer n.
     ///
+    /// - Note: 0 is a multiple of every integer.
+    ///
-    /// - Parameter denominator: An integer to test divisibility by.
+    /// - Parameter divisor: The integer to test.
-    /// - Returns: `true` if the integer is divisible by `denominator`;
+    /// - Returns: `true` if `self` is a multiple of `divisor`;
     /// otherwise, `false`.
-    func isDivisible(by denominator: Self) -> Bool {
+    public func isMultiple(of divisor: Self) -> Bool {
+        guard self != 0 else { return true }
+        guard divisor != 0 else { return false }
-        return self % denominator == 0
+        return self % divisor == 0
     }
 ```